- Academic Information

 - Complete the "Trip Emergency Contact & How to Find Me" Questionnaire in MCompass

-- Have a Safety Plan approved before departure if traveling to a U-M Travel Warning destination.
+- Have a Safety Plan or Travel Health Plan approved before departure (ONLY required for certain destinations).
 The Safety Plan must be submitted at least 3 weeks prior to departure.
 The U-M safety plan process is designed to help U-M students traveling internationally to develop strategies to mitigate health, safety, and security risks while in higher risk locations.
 Safety plans prepare travelers for their destination by making them aware of potential risks they may face and create strategies to handle such risks.

 - Complete any additional requirements pertaining to the destination country